qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_label.rst

    Label Item Properties Panel

+.. _layout_label_main_properties:

 Main properties
 ----------------

+The :guilabel:`Main properties` group is the place to provide the text of the label.
+The text can be static, dynamic with :ref:`expression <expression_builder>` functions and variables, and/or formatted with HTML.
-The :guilabel:`Main properties` group is the place to provide the text (it can be in HTML) or the expression to build the label.
-Expressions need to be surrounded by ``[%`` and ``%]`` in order to be interpreted as such.
+Dynamic parts of a label need to be surrounded by ``[%`` and ``%]`` in order to be interpreted and evaluated as such.

+* To use expressions in labels, you can click on :guilabel:`Insert/Edit Expression...` button, write your formula as usual and when the dialog is applied, QGIS automatically adds the surrounding characters.

+  .. hint:: Clicking the :guilabel:`Insert/Edit Expression...` button when no selection is made in the textbox will append the new expression to the existing text.
+   If you want to modify an existing expression, you need to first select the part of interest.

+  Because maps are usually filled with some common textual information (date, author, title, page number, ...), QGIS provides a direct access to the corresponding expressions or variables: press the :guilabel:`Dynamic text` button to select and insert them into your label.

+  .. tip:: The top menu :menuselection:`Add Item --> Add Dynamic Text -->` can be used to create a new label item filled with the selected predefined expression.

 * Labels can be interpreted as HTML code: check |checkbox|
   :guilabel:`Render as HTML`.
-You can now insert a URL, a clickable image that links to a web page or something more complex.
+You can now insert HTML tags or styles, URL, a clickable image that links to a web page, or something more complex...
-* You can also use :ref:`expressions <expression_builder>`: click on :guilabel:`Insert
-  or Edit an expression...` button, write your formula as usual and when the dialog is applied, QGIS automatically adds the surrounding characters.

-.. note:: Clicking the :guilabel:`Insert or Edit an Expression...` button when no selection is made in the textbox will append the new expression to the existing text.
-  If you want to update an existing text, you need to select it the part of interest beforehand.

-You can combine HTML rendering with expressions, leading to advanced labeling.
-The following code will output :numref:`figure_layout_label_html`:
+The following code combines HTML rendering with expressions, for an advanced labeling and will output :numref:`figure_layout_label_html`:

 .. code-block:: css